SPREAD: Sampling-based Pareto front Refinement via Efficient Adaptive Diffusion: Implementation Details

+where $\mathbf{F}_i \in \mathbb{R}^m$ are the objective vectors in the batch of samples and $n$ is the number of samples.\footnote{In implementation, we follow a PyTorch workaround from~\citet{liu2021profiling} to simulate NumPy’s \texttt{median}.} In all experiments, we use fixed values of $\rho$ determined solely by the number of objectives and, in a few cases, by the specific problem instance: \begin{itemize} \item Online setting: \begin{itemize} \item $m=2: \ \rho = 0.9$ \item $m>2:\ \rho = 0.001$ \end{itemize} \item Offline setting: \begin{itemize} \item $m=2: \rho = 0.9$, except for ZDT4($\rho = 0.0001$), and ZDT6($\rho = 0.1$). \item $m>2$: $\rho = 0.001$, except for DTLZ4, and DTLZ6: $\rho = 0.0001.$ \end{itemize} \item Bayesian setting: \begin{itemize} \item $m=2:\ \rho = 0.9$ \item $m>2: \ \rho = 0.01$ \end{itemize} \end{itemize} We determined the default $\rho$ values from a few preliminary checks and used them unchanged throughout our experiments.
+We did not conduct any extensive hyperparameter search.
+While Figure~\ref{fig:exp_abla_rho} shows that SPREAD's performance varies across a wide range of $\rho$ values, the relative ordering with respect to the baselines remains stable: even with non-optimal choices of $\rho$, SPREAD does not exhibit any drastic performance degradation relative to the competing methods.
+For new problems, we recommend using the default values, which depend only on the number of objectives.
 In the main experiments, we use the implementations provided by the PyTorch library LibMOON~\citep{zhang2024libmoon}\footnote{\texttt{https://github.com/xzhang2523/libmoon}} for HVGrad, PMGDA, and STH.
 For MOO-SVGD, we rely on the authors’ official code.\footnote{\texttt{https://github.com/gnobitab/MultiObjectiveSampling}} In the offline setting, implementation and evaluation protocols follow Off-MOO-Bench~\citep{xue2024offline}, and we adopt baseline results from \citet{annadani2025preference}.
 Five independent seeds ($1000, 2000,\dots , 5000$) are used, and we report mean and standard deviation across runs.
 The same seeds are used across all experiments in all settings, and for ablation studies where mean and standard deviation are not reported, we fix the seed to $1000$.
 In the Bayesian MOO setting, we use the publicly available codes provided by the respective authors.
 We report in Tables~\ref{table:main_tasks_info}, \ref{tab:off_tasks}, \ref{table:off_tasks_info} and \ref{table:bay_tasks_info} detailed information about the synthetic and real-world problems considered across the different settings.
 The experiments were run on a single NVIDIA A100-SXM4-40GB GPU.
-Code and scripts to reproduce the experiments will be released after publication.
+To facilitate reproducibility, our code is available at the following anonymous repository: \texttt{https://anonymous.4open.science/r/SPREAD-2E32}.